sjmeyerx/sjmeyerx.github.io/README.md

         <div class="container">
             <h2>Mission Statement</h2>
             <div class="content">
-                <p>At Your Company Name, we believe in the power of technology to transform businesses and drive innovation.
+                <p>At Open Source Solutions, we believe in the power of technology to transform businesses and drive innovation.
 While no-code and low-code solutions offer valuable tools for rapid development and prototyping, we are committed to fostering a deep understanding of application development at the programming coding level.
 Our mission is to equip our clients and partners with the skills and knowledge necessary to build robust, scalable, and secure applications that meet the highest standards of performance and reliability.
 By bridging the gap between simplified development tools and comprehensive coding expertise, we empower individuals and organizations to fully realize their technological potential and achieve enduring success.</p>
             </div>
         </div>
     </section>